KarchinLab/HotMAPS/README.md

 **Hotspot Missense mutation Areas in Protein Structures (HotMAPs)** is an advanced tool designed to detect somatic mutation hotspot regions in 3D protein structures.
 Understanding the impact of missense mutations in cancer can be challenging; however, mutations that occur at hotspots typically play a significant role in driving cancer development.
 HotMAPs identifies these hotspot regions at the residue level, accommodating various sizes, e.g., 1, 5, or more residues.

 HotMAPs updates the original HotMAPS tool by providing a simplified workflow using Snakemake to analyze hotspot regions in a single protein or compare hotspot regions between two datasets on the same protein.
 HotMAPS now supports integration with Alphafold PDB predictions and can work offline with arbitrary user-supplied structures.

-Input formats have also been updated to support CLUMP mutation files for a consistent workflow.
+For [CLUMP](https://github.com/KarchinLab/CLUMP) users: HotMAPs input format has been updated to support CLUMP mutation file format for a consistent workflow incorporating both tools.

 ## Features